WPP-Public/akqa-nz-silverstripe-slices/README.md

     - PageSlicesExtension
 ```

-In templates, this extension is used as:
+In templates, all slices can be rendered using this:

 ```html
 <% if $Slices %>